coding-glith/leetcode/array/k_sum.md

         return map(list, result)
 ```

-Solution 2: finx one value, use dictionary to better find the other two combinations.
+Solution 2: fix one value, use dictionary to better find the other two combinations.

 ```Python
 class Solution(object):